 To read Erin Andersen's full article on Forbes.com, click here.

-If you haven't yet read Halley Bock's full article on the Software Advice blog, The New Talent Times, you can do so by clicking here.
+If you haven't yet read Halley Bock's full article on the Software Advice blog, you can do so by clicking here.